seascape-models/seascape_collaboration/README.md

 Directories are hierarchical structures for storing information (folders in folder in folders).
 Shortcuts allow you to jump between paths.
 There are some differences in the general directory structure of MAC and Windows, so you need to be aware of the ones relevant to your operating system (see below for details).
 The main thing you need to understand here is the structure of a directory.
 We stress on proper usage of sub-folders (do it smart not lazy so directories are easy for another user to understand).

 ### MAC or Linux
 Your main folders and files should stem from the Users folder (home for Linux users).
 You can navigate through the directory using the “/” operator.
 For example, “/Users/maxcampbell” is the location of the base directory for the user “maxcampbell”, further if we want to go lower in the directory “/Users/maxcampbell/Documents” will take into the “Documents” folder of this user “/Users/maxcampbell/Documents/Active_projects” into the “Active_projects” folder within the “Documents” folder of the user.
 Finally, if wanting to refer to the data saved as at csv file in the “Active_projects” folder we use “/Users/maxcampbell/Documents/Active_projects/data.csv”.
-And you should be able to access any file on your computer using this method (including a folder on Google Drive, after you have the Google Drive app).
+And you should be able to access any file on your computer using this method (including a folder on OneDrive, after you have the OneDrive app).

 ### Windows
 Your main folders and files should stem from the Users folder.
 You can navigate through the directory using the “\\” operator.
 For example, “C:\\Users\\maxcampbell” is the location of the base directory for the user “maxcampbell” , further if we want to go lower in the directory “C:\\Users\\maxcampbell\\Documents” will take into the “Documents” folder of this user “C:\\Users\\maxcampbell\\Documents\\Active_projects” into the “Active_projects” folder within the “Documents” folder of the user.
 Finally, if wanting to refer to the data saved as at csv file in the “Active_projects” folder we use “C:\\Users\\maxcampbell\\Documents\\Active_projects \\data.csv”.
-And you should be able to access any file on your computer using this method (including a folder on Google Drive, after you have the Google Drive app).
+And you should be able to access any file on your computer using this method (including a folder on OneDrive, after you have the OneDrive app).

 ![**Figure 2**.
 An example of the hierarchical nature of directories on a user’s computer.
 Red path shows the example we gave in the directories operation system section.
 Teal paths indicate an example of a project directory.](Materials/Outputs/Directory_example_v2.png)